 - When you’ve finished setting up your form, click Save and Preview to save your changes, and then click the x in the upper-right corner to close the Form Editor.

-Using the Web Form to Collect Information from Others
+Using the Form to Collect Information from Others

-Once you've created a web form, you'll want to make it accessible to others.
+Once you've created a form, you'll want to make it accessible to others.

 To get a shareable URL to the form:

-- Click the Web Forms tab at the bottom of the sheet that includes the web form.
-This will to display the Web Forms form.
+- Click the Forms tab at the bottom to display the Forms window.

-- From the Web Forms form, do one of the following:
+- From the Forms window, do one of the following:

-NOTE: There isn't a way to customize or shorten the web form URL using Smartsheet.
+NOTE: There isn't a way to customize or shorten the form URL using Smartsheet.

 |Use this option||To do this|